edenau/HKSchool-Exam-Sitting-Arrangement/README.md

   <tr><th>4</th><th>5</th><th>6</th><th>personal</th></tr>
   <tr><td>[subject].csv</td><td>[subject].csv</td><td>[subject].csv</td><td>[identity].csv</td></tr>
 </table>

 Inside the folder of ESAS, there is a folder “seat_allocation”, with 4 different folders inside, as shown above. [subject] represents multiple files, with each one representing each subject.
 Similarly, [identity] represents multiple files for every student.

+## Conclusions
+Detailed implementation of sub-functions are not explained as it is already a very lengthy README file.
+Special thanks to my ICT teacher - Drizzt Wong for his insight and assistance.

+### Some MATLAB code?
+There is some MATLAB codes in the file [name_change](name_change).
+As the original data consists of real names I have to pay extra efforts before putting all of these on GitHub.
+I decided to use some random name generator to generate a list of distinct names, and then reverse engineer it into the desired input format.
+You probably do not need that but I will just put them here just in case.